Dunklin County is named for Daniel Dunklin, who was a Governor of Missouri.

 Contractor: Joe Cousert.

 Description: The building faces south and is a two story buff colored brick, stone and concrete structure.
+The building is located on the landscaped grounds of the Courthouse Square in the center of Kennett.
 The building is 116 feet by 75 feet.
 The south front has a large porch with four large columns rising to a wide stone header.
 Around the porch is brick with narrow vertical windows on either side of the porch.
 The building extends outwards from the main section.
-The courtroom is finished in black walnut with walnut wainscoting.
+The roof line is flat.
+In the interior, the courtroom located on the second story is finished in black walnut with walnut wainscoting.
 A map of the county is executed in the terrazzo floor.
 This was a Works Project Administration project.